-- Academic: A student who has a grade-point deficiency for one, two, or three semesters shall be restored to good standing when the student's cumulative COC grade-point average is 2.0 or higher. - Progress: A student who has accumulated more than 50% of total COC units noted W (Withdrawal), I (Incomplete), and NP (No Pass) for one, two, or three semesters shall be restored to good standing when the percentage of those notations drops below 50%.

-Determination of good standing is made at the end of the fall and spring semesters.
+- Good Academic Standing: A student can return to Good Standing when the student's cumulative COC grade point average is a 2.0 or higher. - 2.
+Good Progress Standing: A student can return to Good Standing when the student completes 51% or more of all cumulative COC units attempted with letter (A, B, C, D, F, and/or FW) grades. - Determination of good standing is made at the end of the fall and spring semesters.